Dr. Xian luAssistant Professor of Physics and Astronomy

 Dr. Huang studied at Institute of Geology and Geophysics, Chinese Academy of Sciences (CAS), and received her PhD degree in Space Physics in 2016.
 She has joined Clemson University as a visiting scholar in February, 2018.
 Her research focuses on the altitudinal and longitudinal variations of topside equatorial ionization anomaly (EIA) including their assymmetries and merging height.
 Dr. Huang is interested in using theoretical model and observations to explain the mechanisms for the variations of the ionospheric parameters and how neutral dynamics including waves and electrodynamics affect the ionosphere.

 Haonan Wu (email@example.com)

 Mr. Haonan Wu graduated from University of Science and Technology of China and obtained his BS degree in Space Physics in 2017.
 He joined Clemson University in the Fall 2017.
 Haonan is working on the magnetosphere-ionosphere-thermosphere coupling and localized energy deposition and effects on space weather.
 Haonan has been running TIE-GCM, WACCM, and AMIE on the Palmetto supercomputer at Clemson.
-He is interested in using observations and modelings to explain the real-world atmospheric phenomena and understand the underlying physics.
+He is interested in using observations and modeling to explain the real-world atmospheric phenomena and understand the underlying physics.

 Lester Carson (firstname.lastname@example.org)